Suzanne Moshenko

 9552828299_92d1080d1c_b

-After spending a week at my mom and dad’s house with my family I was overcome with one, albeit immature, feeling: NO FAIR!!!
+After spending a week at my mom and dad’s house with my family, I was overcome with one, albeit immature, feeling: No fair!

 The first morning my mom had already prepared the breakfast table with every sweet delight that was banned from my house growing up — Fruit Loops, Frosted Flakes, enough sugar cereal to fuel a 5- and 8-year-old through more than a morning’s worth of tantrums and meltdowns.